millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

     L M \frac{L}{T^2} = M \frac{L^2}{T^2}

+.. cases where they won't work out, then show steps
+.. key ideas with DA is have the units balanced -> work examples
+.. but sometimes the units don't work out.
+That is why we have the buckingham pi thm.
 Which are the units of work.
 It wouldn't make sense to have an equation where the units were not balanced.
 Dimensional analysis and Rayleigh's method allows us to balance the units for an equation.

 A Simple Pendulum
 -----------------
+.. simple example of using rayleigh's method
 Here is a simple example.
 Say we have a pendulum and we want to calculate the period (the time it takes to complete a swing).
 We assume that the period :math:`t` (in units of time) is based on the quantities :math:`m` (mass), :math:`l` (length), :math:`g` (acceleration due to gravity), and :math:`C` (some dimensionless constant).

 .. image:: ./_static/pendulum.png
     :width: 40%

-We our equation would look something like:
+So our equation would look something like:

 .. math::